itsmerizzi/react-car-inventory-part-2/README.md

 # Name: Augusto José Rizzi
-Created using only React and CSS, this repository is for my college project.
+Created using React, React Router DOM, Axios and Material UI.
+This repository is for my college project.
 The college subject is "Front-end Systems Development".

 :globe_with_meridians: